denisglotov/dymka/readme.md

     https://rinkeby.infura.io/v3/...

 and run the tool with it: `dymka @myprovider exec eth_blockNumber`.
-Or you may use evironment variable like the following:
+Or you may use environment variable like the following:

     export WEB3_PROVIDER=https://rinkeby.infura.io/v3/...